snowflying/messager/README.md

 #####
-This is a AMQP lib using kombu as idiomatic high-level interface dissociation from openstack component neutron, you can use it for second development at any time or any where
+This is a AMQP lib using kombu as idiomatic high-level interface dissociation from openstack component neutron, you can use it for second development at any time or any where.
 #####

-Two interfaces:
+Two faces:
-  1> server: you can redefine the Class Manager in the module messager.server for you server-end 2> client: messager.client:ClientProducerAPI can be more efficiency and scalable by yourself 3> topic:  help yourself too.
+  1> server: you can redefine the Class Manager in the module messager.server for your server-end.
+  2> client: messager.client:ClientProducerAPI can be more efficiency and scalable by yourself.
+  3> topic:  help yourself too.

 High-performance：